idevendrajput/jivbook_backend/documentation/profile.md

 ## Notes

+- **Separate Endpoints**: Profile image upload and text updates use different endpoints
+- **File Management**: Old profile images are automatically deleted when new ones are uploaded
-- Profile updates are incremental - only provide fields you want to update
+- **Profile Updates**: Text updates are incremental - only provide fields you want to update
-- Location data (latitude/longitude) is used for location-based features
+- **Location Data**: Latitude/longitude used for location-based pet recommendations
-- FCM token is used for push notifications
+- **Authorization**: Users can only update their own profiles
+- **File Security**: Only image files are accepted for profile pictures
-- All string fields are automatically trimmed
+- **String Trimming**: All text fields are automatically trimmed
-- The `lastUpdate` timestamp is automatically updated on profile changes
+- **Auto Timestamps**: `lastUpdate` timestamp automatically updated on profile changes
-- Username cannot be changed through this endpoint (generated automatically during registration)
+- **Username**: Cannot be changed (generated automatically during registration)